gpufit/Gpuspline/docs/introduction.rst

 The documentation includes:

-- Instructions for building and installing Gpufit
+- Instructions for building and installing Gpuspline
 - A detailed description of the C interface
 - A detailed description of the external bindings to Matlab and Python
 - Usage examples for C, Matlab, and Python